 Different Kinds of Moves

-If one of your parents is hospitalized and ready to be discharged, things can happen rapidly and you need to be prepared with a “post-care” plan before discharge (The Assisted Living Federation of America provides a checklist of questions to help plan for a safe discharge).
+If one of your parents is hospitalized and ready to be discharged, things can happen rapidly and you need to be prepared with a “post-care” plan before discharge.
+Seniors at Home provides a checklist of questions to help plan for a safe discharge).
 A hospital discharge planner will craft a plan for discharging your parent either back home or to a facility that will provide the appropriate level of care, and then coordinate the movement of your parent from the hospital to a skilled nursing facility or rehabilitation facility, or provide for home health care.
 If the planner recommends a skilled nursing facility or a rehabilitation center, you should visit the facility before the move and also be available to help with the actual move.

 If one (or both) of your parents is mentally confused because of Alzheimer’s disease or another form of dementia, you are looking at a different kind of move, this time a facility that specializes in dementia care.
 Ensuring the parent’s safety is a key concern.
 Wandering is the main reason for placing a parent in a facility that protects the parent should he or she roam.